eduardapontel/invitation-form/README.md

 The layout for this project was created by Rocketseat using Figma.
 You can view the layout file and its components by visiting the following link: [Figma Layout](https://www.figma.com/community/file/1389649528880849780/formulario-de-convite).

-The layout showcases the structure, color scheme, and visual design of the recipe page, providing a clear reference for the development of the project.
+The layout showcases the structure, color scheme, and visual design of the webpage, providing a clear reference for the development of the project.

 <br>